uxjoy/blog-and-portfolio-django/README.md

-# blog-portfolio-site-django
+# Back-End Branch
-A web-application for publishing blogs including developers portfolio.
+## This branch is for bug fixing and upgrading the project.